twitter facebook instagram

 If I were in the Saar, Lauer and Zilliken would be top priorities for me.
 Both are producing amazing wines and Florian and Dorothee are both very smart, passionate people.
 I’m still struggling to match up the German stereotype with every single German winemaker I’ve met.
 In my experience, it’s comically inaccurate.

 • The Saar is idyllic.
 Both Peter Lauer and Zilliken are great places to visit.
 The latter now has a new tasting/conference room and arguably one of the most impressive cask cellars in the region, along with Dr. Wagner and Dr. Siemens.
 Dorothee Zilliken is sweet and likes to laugh.
 Her father, Hanno, who still makes the wines, takes great pride in his work.
 Saarburg is a quaint town as well.
 I’d recommend Hotel-Villa Keller, which is on the banks of the Saar River with a wonderful view of the castle ruin above.
 They have a good restaurant and beer garden.
 In the town center, Saarburger Hof has an affordable and good wine list with older vintages from well-known Saar producers.
 Florian Lauer is friendly and laid-back.
 The Lauers have a small, stylish tasting room.
 Of course, there are a number of top producers to visit on the Saar, including Van Volxem, Loch/Weinhof Herrenberg, von Othegraven, Dr. Siemens, and von Hövel, among others.
-You might not get an appointment at Egon Müller, but it’s worth driving by the Scharzhof.
+You might not get an appointment at Egon Müller, but it’s worth driving by Scharzhof.

 The Ruwer is also close to Trier.
 I’d see about getting appointments at both the Karthäuserhof and Maximin Grünhaus, which are esteemed estates and across the valley from each other.